fatiando/2023-kegs/extended-abstract/README.md

 ## The Project

-In its origins, Fatiando a Terra consisted in a single Python library named `fatiando` (https://legacy.fatiando.org) that used to host all the features that the project offered.
+In its origins, Fatiando a Terra consisted of a single Python library named `fatiando` (https://legacy.fatiando.org) that used to host all the features that the project offered.
 After years of development this designed was proved to be flawed: its code base